You are visiting the Singapore Kee Safety website from United States. Would you like to go to the United States site?

 Although it's easy to get distracted by key performance metrics, another mistake HSE managers make is not focusing on workplace culture.
 The culture of your workplace is an ideal measure of how well your organization can respond to potential safety initiatives.

-To improve your workforce safety culture, focus on improving the small actions that people take daily towards safety, such as by incentivizing or recognizing good behavior, and you will see improvements.
+To improve your workforce safety culture, focus on improving the small actions that people take daily towards safety, such as by incentivizing or recognizing good behaviour, and you will see improvements.

 Knowing what to do is half the battle.
 Understanding what not to do will make all the difference.